ryancalhoun/advent-of-code/2023/23/README.md

 sys     0m0.043s
 ```

-What I decided to do was a two-pase traveral of the map.
+What I decided to do was a two-phase traveral of the map.
 First, I would identify
 the start and end points of all path segments.
 Any time I got to a junction with
 more than one way to go, I'd cut off the segment and start a new one for each
 direction.